-Combined by PDF Combine (Unregistered Version) The Rights of Investors
+The Rights of Investors

-If yoperty on the ownership the a specific strike of the specific strike of the specific strike of the property was said to include all movable and immovable property, whether tangible or intangible, including industrial, literary and artistic property as well as rights and interests in any property.1Foreigners, like citizens, have the right of leasing houses, apartments, offices, etc., for dwelling or business purposes.
+Property or the ownership of a specific subject is a legal status which is created by the municipal law of each State.
+The definition of the property was said to include all movable and immovable property, whether tangible or intangible, including industrial, literary and artistic property as well as rights and interests in any property.1Foreigners, like citizens, have the right of leasing houses, apartments, offices, etc., for dwelling or business purposes.

 Generally, land in Myanmar is owned by the State.
 Foreigners are prohibited from owning immovable property and accordingly should not be subject to property tax.
-Land administration is assigned to various government departments according to the Transfer (of Immoveable Property Restriction Act, 1987, Section 5, No person shall grant a lease of immovable property, for a term exferding your transmove the watermark, please register
+Land administration is assigned to various government departments.
+According to the Transfer of Immoveable Property Restriction Act, 1987, Section 5, No person shall grant a lease of immovable property, for a term exceeding one year: